Attacker who walked free faces new appeal

-The attack followed a scuffle between Cummins and his brother on one side, and Mr Shaw and his friend on the other.
-The scuffle had ended when Cummins returned and attacked Mr Shaw.
+The attack followed a scuffle between Cummins and his brother on one side, and the victim and his friend on the other.
+The scuffle had ended when Cummins returned and attacked the victim.

 The victim's hobbies had included hang-gliding, sky diving and mountain climbing, but since the assault he has led an inactive and painful life.
 The judge in the case, Mr Justice Desmond Hogan said that he did not wish to impose a custodial sentence because he believed Cummins was "unlikely to reoffend".

 He was ordered to carry out 240 hours community service, get treatment for his alcohol addiction and mental health, and keep the peace and be of good behaviour for four years.